Penrose-type inequalities with a Euclidean background

-Experts may prefer to skip this brief section. \begin{definition} A smooth, connected, Riemannian manifold $(M,g)$ (possibly with compact boundary) of dimension $n\geq 3$ is \textbf{asymptotically flat} (with one end) if \begin{enumerate}[(i)] \item there exists a compact subset $K \subset M$ and a diffeomorphism $\Phi: M \sm K \to \R^n \sm \ol{B}$ (where $\ol B$ is a closed ball), and \item in the ``asymptotically flat coordinates'' $(x^1, \ldots, x^n)$ on $M \sm K$ induced by $\Phi$, the metric $g$ obeys the decay conditions:
+\begin{definition} A smooth, connected, Riemannian manifold $(M,g)$ (possibly with compact boundary) of dimension $n\geq 3$ is \textbf{asymptotically flat} (with one end) if \begin{enumerate}[(i)] \item there exists a compact set $K \subset M$ and a diffeomorphism $\Phi: M \sm K \to \R^n \sm \ol{B}$ (where $\ol B$ is a closed ball), and \item in the ``asymptotically flat coordinates'' $(x^1, \ldots, x^n)$ on $M \sm K$ induced by $\Phi$, the metric $g$ satisfies: